impostorsguides/impostorsguides.github.io/rbenv/part-1/1-d-content.md

 False
 ```

-So as expected, we were successfully able to get `test` and `[ ... ]` to produce the same results.
+So as expected, we saw that `test` and `[ ... ]` produce the same results.

 Now what about that -n flag?

 ## Passing flags to `[`

-If we're looking for docs on a flag that we're supposed to pass to a certain command, we can usually find those docs inside the docs for the command itself.
+When looking for docs on a certain flag for a command, we can usually just read the docs for the command itself.
 In this case, I search for `-n` in the `man` page for `test`:

 <p style="text-align: center">
   <img src="/assets/images/man-test-n.png" width="70%" alt="Documentation for the `test` command's `-n` flag">